SaiSindhuja197/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 - **Resource Group:** This is a container in Azure that holds related resources for your project.
 It helps us organize and manage services like your OpenAI model in one place.

-- **Azure OpenAI Service:** Hosts and manages OpenAI models like GPT-4o-mini, providing scalable access for tasks such as text completion and code generation.
+- **Azure OpenAI Service:** The managed service that brings OpenAI’s generative models, such as GPT-4o-mini and GPT-35-turbo-instruct, into the Azure ecosystem.
+It provides secure, scalable endpoints to use language models for tasks like chat, summarization, Q\&A, or code generation, while also supporting enterprise-grade features such as quotas, authentication, and monitoring.

-- **Azure AI Foundry:** Interactive environment to explore by deploying and experimenting with AI models.
-It includes the Completions Playground for generating text and the Chat Playground for simulating conversational interactions.
+- **Azure AI Foundry:** A unified workspace where you deploy, test, and interact with AI models.
+It provides tools like the Chat Playground for experimenting with conversational use cases, and configuration options for prompts, parameters, and system instructions.
+Foundry also integrates with observability and monitoring features, making it the primary interface for fine-tuning and experimenting with deployed models.

 ## Getting Started with the Lab